 Total Cost: $87,306 ($757.55 per credit hour x 120 credits)

-Core Idea 4: Complete 67 hours at Austin CCC and 53 hours at Texas A&M
+Core Idea 4: Complete 67 hours at Austin CC and 53 hours at Texas A&M

 Cost at Texas A&M: $40,150.15 ($757.55 per credit hour x 53 credits)

 Your final 4-year degree will still be stamped by Texas A&M but the cost is nearly 29% lower.
-Plus it was probably easier and more structured to get in to the college to begin with.
+Plus it was probably easier and more structured to get into the college to begin with.
 You earn an Associates Degree along the way which you can add to your resume.
-And you have the chance to work, in the United States, as an intern for a full year - an experience limited to students who follow the Core 4 approach.
+And if you're a foreign student on an F-1 visa, you have the chance to work, in the United States, as an intern for a full year if you exploit the Core 2 idea.

 The ROI is clearly better in the second option.
 We said earlier that we would prove to you that the Core 4 approach is off-the-beaten-track, requires hard work but is beneficial to you overall.
 Many famous Americans have exploited this route, so you won't be alone in this adventure!

-No matter which approach you choose - the in-state Core 4 articulation method or the American Honors route - the win-win benefits are clear.
-You can more easily get into a top quality degree program but with a significant discount.
+No matter which approaches you choose - the in-state Core 4 articulation method or the American Honors route - the win-win benefits are clear.
+You can more easily get into a top-quality degree program but with a significant discount.

 A Note About Rao Advisors Premium Services

 Individual counseling is part of the Premium Offering of Rao Advisors and involves a fee.
-We suggest that you review our Note on Premium Services for more information.
-Or you may contact us directly for more information about our Premium offering.
+Please contact us for more information.